 Well I decided to try it again with a few changes to the way I made it last time, and everyone liked it this time around!
 Amazing what a little tweaking can do.
 This time I added some reduced-fat cream cheese to make it a little richer and creamier.
 I also added a minced garlic clove to the cauliflower while it was hot so it would cook a bit in the heat and add some good flavor.
 It was a success!
-My daughter, T-Rizzle, didn’t even realize that the mash wasn’t made from potatoes!
+My daughter, Tissi, didn’t even realize that the mash wasn’t made from potatoes!
 She was so amazed when she found out!

 CREAMY CAULIFLOWER MASH

 - 1 large head cauliflower (or 2 small ones)